 She left soon after, shifting the table away from her to get out rather than ask for us to let her out.
 I wasn’t surprised she left – it seemed inevitable.
 And I was glad.

 Later I thought how utterly ridiculous that two more than usually intelligent people, both of us decent human beings, should descend to such a silly situation.
 It’s exactly what I wanted to avoid, but I guess all roads lead to Rome in matters like this.
 I wonder what is in her mind?
-Whatever it is she’s got the wrong end of it and unfortunately it’s only make it harder for her.
+Whatever it is she’s got the wrong end of it, and unfortunately, it only makes it harder for her.

 Me, I’m the happiest I’ve been for a long while, touch wood.
 Opening up as I have this year is close to the best thing I’ve ever done.
 I feel energised.
-I feel lighter than many a year, and free from the stuff that was dragging me back.
+I feel lighter than many a year and free from the stuff that was dragging me back.
 It might sound strange, but I feel connected to an energy I’ve never been a part of before.
-She’s not a part of that – in other words, what I feel is independent of what happens between us.